brh377/hulu-clone/README.md

 # hulu-clone
-A clone of the Hulu landing page using HTML,CSS and JavaScript
+A clone of the Hulu landing page using HTML and CSS

-Link here <INSERT LINK HERE>